 With the addition of much more color and detail, with a baroque and burlesque unfolding of diabolic names—Malacoda, Alichino, Calcabrina, Cagnazzo, Barbariccia, Libicocco, Draghignazzo, Ciriatto, Graffiacane, Farfarello, Rubicante—that correspond to diabolic personalities, the scene from Inferno 8 is now reprised and modulated, replayed not in the key of defiance but in the key of malice and deceit.

 Virgilio explains to Malacoda that his quest to guide someone (an unspecified someone, for Dante is still in hiding) through the infernal regions is willed by God.
 Malacoda replies with a resignation that is likely feigned but that immediately results in Virgilio summoning Dante from his hiding place.
-The pilgrim however is not as trusting in the negotiation that has just occurred as is his guide.
+Perhaps Virgilio is too trusting in the power of reason.

 The narrator compares the fear that he feels on coming forth from hiding to the fear of the conquered Pisan soldiers whom he saw exit the castle of Caprona after the battle of August 1289.
 A pact was struck at Caprona, whereby the Pisans, having surrendered, would be allowed to exit the castle with guarantee of safe-passage.
 Similarly, a pact has been struck here, in the fith bolgia, between Virgilio and Malacoda.
 But Dante fears that the pact cannot be trusted, and of course he is right.

-Malacoda proceeds to weave truth with falsehood into a perfectly designed trap, giving instructions and information that seem straightforward and helpful to Virgilio but that his troops can decode as deceitful and hostile.
-We can parse Malacoda’s speech, labeling its sections true or false, and see how he weaves his falsehoods in with his truths:
+Malacoda weaves truth with falsehood into a perfectly designed trap, giving instructions and information that seem straightforward and helpful to Virgilio but that his troops can decode as deceitful and hostile.
+We can parse Malacoda’s speech, labeling its sections true or false, and see how he weaves falsehoods in with truths: